Peter Dutton: 2025 federal election

-Political views
+Political positions

-Dutton is aligned with the "National Right" faction of the Liberal Party, which he leads.
-He has been described as a right-wing populist.
+Dutton is aligned with the "National Right" faction of the Liberal Party, which he led and was considered the pre-eminent member of.
+He has been described as a right-wing populist, with some of his positions being compared to those of Donald Trump and Trumpism, leading to him being mockingly dubbed "Temu Trump" by some media outlets.
 Dutton is opposed to an Australian republic.
 In December 2018, Dutton told Sky News that for the prior seventeen years he had regarded "parliament as a disadvantage for sitting governments".